linkmalloc/proudbisayabai.ph/_posts/2021-04-11-angels-camp.md

 #### Angel's Camp, Sea of Clouds
 Experience the beauty of nature! 😯💨🧺

 Angel's Camp is the Newest Tourist Spot in Bansalan,Davao del Sur.
-Perfect to unwind, hike and connect with Nature because of it's cold and wonderful green scenery.
+Perfect place to unwind, hike and connect with Nature.
 They also offer Batchoy which is literally good for the cold weather.

 🕑 Open Hours: 8AM - 6PM daily
 (Check in 4PM | Check out 7AM)